The repo-native operational layer for Claude Code and Codex.

 No extra account.
 No hosted sync.

 No server, no API key.
-Anonymous analytics and crash reports are on by default but you can opt out in Settings at any time.
+Optional anonymous analytics and crash reports are off by default.
+You can opt in on first launch or in Settings.

-Storybloq sits on top of your existing Claude Code workflow.
+Storybloq sits on top of your existing Claude Code or Codex workflow.
 No new IDE, no migration.

 Autonomous mode is optional